larryhastings/big/README.md

 This family of functions was inspired by Python's `str.strip`, `str.rstrip`, and `str.splitlines` functions.
 These functions are well-designed, and often do what you want.
-But they're all surprisingly opinionated.
-And... what if your use case doesn't fit exactly into their narrow viewpoints?  `str.strip` supports two distinct modes of operation; if you want to split your string in a third, slightly different way, you probably just can't use `str.strip`.
+But they're surprisingly opinionated.
+And... what if your use case doesn't fit exactly into their narrow functionality?  `str.strip` supports two specific modes of operation; if you want to split your string in a slightly different way, you probably can't use `str.strip`.

 So what *can* you use?
 There's `re.strip`, but it can be hard to use.
 Now there's a new answer:
 [`multisplit`.](#multisplits-separators--keepFalse-maxsplit-1-reverseFalse-separateFalse-stripFalse)